MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

       1. From the main menu, choose the option **Encrypt Credentials**.

       1. Specify where is the encryption certificate installed:
         + Local machine (Computer account)
         + Current user (My user account)

         The list of available certificates appears.

       1. Specify the certificate to use for encryption.

       1. Enter information you want to encrypt.
 The tool will return an encrypted string.

-1. Insert that string in the appropriate section of the configuration file, `appsettings.json` for a [remote database](configure-remote-database.md) or the [authentication](security-authentication.md) strings.
+1. Open the configuration file, `appsettings.json`.
 You can find that file under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
 To find this path, enter `normalizePath(R.home())` in your R console.

+1. In that file, update the appropriate section for a [remote database connection](configure-remote-database.md#encrypt) or the [authentication password](security-authentication.md#encrypt) strings.

 <br><a name="test"></a>